akhilrao/akhilrao.github.io/_posts/2018-06-05-zero-dawn-economy.md

 \text{(Hunting industry profits:) } \pi_t &= P_t H_t M_t - c H_t
 \end{align}$$

-$A$ and $B$ are the usual maximum willingness-to-pay and slope parameters for the shard price.
-Note that this is partial equilibrium; the shard price is relative to a consumption good with price normalized to $1$. $r$ and $K$ are the natural machine renewal rate (the production rate from the Cauldrons) and the environment's machine-carrying capacity (the machines feed on biomass). $c$ is the real cost of hunting one machine (arrows, risk, and opportunity cost) relative to the price of the consumption good.
+$$ A $$ and $$ B $$ are the usual maximum willingness-to-pay and slope parameters for the shard price.
+Note that this is partial equilibrium; the shard price is relative to a consumption good with price normalized to $$ 1 $$. $$ r $$ and $$ K $$ are the natural machine renewal rate (the production rate from the Cauldrons) and the environment's machine-carrying capacity (the machines feed on biomass). $$ c $$ is the real cost of hunting one machine (arrows, risk, and opportunity cost) relative to the price of the consumption good.

 ### Steady state equilibria